 - Last longer

 For more than 107 years, Newark Wire has specialized in fabricating standard and custom wire mesh products, including stainless steel SaniClean Strainers.
+We offer a wide variety of strainers, including y strainers, perforated basket strainers, wire mesh overscreens, and more!
 Contact the company for more information about wire mesh and its industrial processing applications.